 It is during the darkest moments of our life that we must shift our focus to clearly see the light.

-I thought of this today as my daughter shared an insightful truth with me.
+I thought of this one day as my daughter shared an insightful truth with me.

-My daughter battles anxiety at times.
-When driving, there are some long bridges over deep waters that cause her anxiety.
-She has prayed about this for months and I believe God is showing her ways to overcome it.
+My daughter has battled anxiety in the past.
+When driving, there are some long bridges over deep waters that would cause her anxiety.

 She went on to explain that if she shifts her focus and concentrates on something else, the bridge does not cause her to be anxious.

 Aha.
-This, you see, if a biblical truth.
-And an insightful perception.
+This, you see, if a biblical truth, as well as an insightful perception.

 Peace comes only when our focus is on God and His word.
 We can’t focus on what is going wrong or lack or how someone has hurt us.
-We must focus only on God and His word.
-That is, if we are to remain in peace.
+We must focus only on God and His word, if we are to remain in peace.

-Many things will try to get our focus.
-Sickness will attempt to get our focus.
+Many things will attempt to get our focus.
+Sickness will get our focus.
 Lack will demand our attention.
-Our jobs or ministry may require our focus.
+Our jobs or ministry may dominate our thoughts.
 Yet, one truth remains.
 God will keep us in perfect peace as our mind is stayed upon Him.

-Philippians 4:6 is another scripture that talks about where our focus needs to be.
-It says; “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.”
+Philippians 4:6 is another scripture that talks about the importance of our focus.
+It says,“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.”

-It is when our heart is at peace that we can hear Gods voice.
-If we remain anxious, we are unable to hear God clearly.
+It is when our heart is at peace that we are able to hear God’s voice clearly.
+However, when we are anxious, it becomes difficult to hear God speaking to us with clarity.
 Oh!
-But when peace floods our soul.
-Then we can hear the voice of God.
+But when peace floods our soul, then we can easily hear the voice of God.
 When we hear His voice, He will tell us what to do.
 For this reason alone, it is vital we keep our eyes and our thoughts on God.

-Abraham refused to get his focus on his age or Sarah’s womb.
+Remember how Abraham refused to get his focus on his age or Sarah’s womb?
 He kept his focus on one thing.
-He focused only on what God had said.
+He latched onto what God had said.
 He was fully persuaded that God would do what He said He would do.
 He refused to give his attention to anything else.

-This is what we must do in every situation that is not in agreement with God’s word.
-We must refuse to focus our attention on the problem.
+This is what we must do in every situation that is contrary to God’s word.
+We must refuse to give it our attention.
 We must instead keep our focus entirely on God and His word.

 It may mean more time in the word of God.
 It may mean more time in prayer.
 Whatever it means, do it.
 It will be time well spent.

-God will keep you in perfect peace, regardless of what is going on around you, as you keep your focus on Him.
-If something other than God and His word has your attention today, it is time to change your focus.
+Does something other than God have your attention today?
+If so, it is time to change your focus.
+God will keep you in perfect peace, regardless of what is going on around you, as you keep your mind on Him.